katevnuk/sql-challenge/README.md

 ON dept_manager.emp_no = employees.emp_no;
 ```

-4. List the department of each employee with the following information: employee number, last name, first name, and department name.
+4. Listed the department of each employee with the following information: employee number, last name, first name, and department name.
 ```
 SELECT dept_emp.emp_no, employees.last_name, employees.first_name, departments.dept_name
 FROM dept_emp